 Q: What is the difference between the dances being held in the gym at the main Rec Center and being held at Rec West?
 A dance is a dance, right?

-2. At Rec West, they can dance, play the Wii on the theater screen, and watch a sporting event in the game room.
-We also have foosball, shuffle board, air hockey, pool table, ping pong, computers, basketball, corn hole, plus plenty of seating to socialize with each other.
-Not to mention a dedicated concession area to sit and eat snacks while watching the dance floor.
-Also, we installed dance lights and a fog machine to give it more of a “club feel”.
+The main Rec Center building only offered dancing.
+At Rec West, they can dance, play the Wii on the theater screen, and watch a sporting event in the game room.
+There's also foosball, shuffle board, air hockey, pool table, ping pong, computers, basketball, corn hole, plus plenty of seating to socialize with each other.
+A dedicated concession area offers a place to sit and eat snacks while watching the dance floor.
+Dance lights and a fog machine give the events more of a “club feel.”